shawnweisfeld/usergrouptv/content/videos/category/speaker/mark-moore.md

   "slug": "mark-moore",
   "date": "2020-08-18T15:15:50",
   "draft": false,
-  "bio": "<p>Sha Kanjoor Anandan is a 'Cloud Solutions Architect' at Microsoft specialized on 'Advanced Analytics & AI'.
-He is part of Microsoft Customer Success Unit and helps enterprise customers in architecting Big Data and Analytics solutions using Microsoft Azure.
-Over his last 12 years at Microsoft, he has gained a variety of skills including data warehouses, olap, nosql, data lakes, massively parallel processing databases and data visualizations.</p>\r\n<p>Mark Moore is a Cloud Solutions Architect at Microsoft in North Texas.
+  "bio": "<p>Mark Moore is a Cloud Solutions Architect at Microsoft in North Texas.
 Mark has been with Microsoft for 25 years serving in various roles in Services and Sales.
 Prior to Microsoft Mark worked at Digital Equipment Corporation serving Federal and Government customers in San Antonio, Texas.
 Mark currently resides in the DFW area.</p>", "recordings": [
     {
       "title": "Azure Event Hub & Stream Analytics with Power BI",